 About the Class ©2007 Linda Goodman Fantasia Fiorentina Etching w Chine Colle

 Allow yourself at least at least a few extra days to revel in the cultural riches of Florence.
-Use your time to sketch, paint or photograph masterworks, vistas, daily life, markets and Tuscan colors, collect interesting Italian mementos and more.
-Participate in the pre-workshop walking tours with a Florentine guide.
-When class begins, return to the studio to further develop your imagery, perhaps combine your work with written reflections or collage to a make a memorable journal or response to your visit.
-Stimulate your own inner reflective journey or simply create a personal scrapbook or diary of your experiences.
+Come early* and use your time to sketch, paint or photograph masterworks, vistas, daily life, markets and Tuscan colors, collect interesting Italian mementos and more.
+When class begins, return to the studio to further develop your imagery, perhaps combine your work with written reflections or collage to a make a memorable response to your visit.
+Stimulate your own inner reflective journey or simply create a personal scrapbook or diary of your experiences. (*Leave earlier in May to get cheaper air fares.)

-•Monotype, monoprint and drypoint or line etching.
+•Monotype, monoprint and drypoint.
 Direct and expressive, monotype joins the radiant qualities of prints with the spontaneity of painting.
-Drypoint/line etching fundamentals are included for those wishing to apply these techniques to monoprint.
-For all participants, realizing your artistic intent through inventive use of materials and process is paramount.
+Drypoint fundamentals are demonstrated for those wishing to apply these techniques to monoprint.
+For all participants, realizing your artistic intent through effective use of materials and process is paramount.

 •Single-run monotype emphasizing painterly methods.
-Paint and draw on the surface of metal and plastic plates and then take an impression off on beautiful print paper by running your plate through an etching press under immense pressure to achieve brilliant colors and crisp printerly effects.
-Goodman demonstrates her techniques for using the latest non-toxic waterbased inks, modifiers and rollers with color printing.
-(Some oil-based inks may be used where appropriate.)
+Paint and draw on the surface of metal and plastic plates and then take an impression onto beautiful print paper by running your plate through an etching press under immense pressure to achieve brilliant colors and crisp printerly effects.
+Goodman demonstrates her techniques for using the latest non-toxic water-soluble inks, modifiers and rollers with color printing.

-•Chine collé, a collage process of adhering papers while simultaneously printing on them, combines beautiful visuals with textured paper, photographic and found image content .©2007 Linda Goodman "Segesta" Color Monotype
+Chine collé, which is a collage process of adhering papers while simultaneously printing on them, combines beautiful visuals with textured paper, photographic and found image content .©2007 Linda Goodman "Segesta" Color Monotype

-Multi-run color monotype, monoprint, and drypoint: Using several plates to attain rich luminous color; combining monotype with a repeatable matrix of drypoint or line etching to produce a one-of-a-kind print or series of related images.
+Multi-run color monotype, monoprint, and drypoint: Shown how to register one plate to another you may use one or several plates to attain rich luminous color.
+You may also combine monotype with a repeatable matrix of drypoint to produce one-of-a-kind monoprints or a series of related images.

-•Individual feedback, group critiques, open work sessions.
-All classes will allow students to interact with fellow participants and Linda Goodman to further their works and put it into a constructive context.
+Individual feedback, group critiques, open work sessions.
+Linda Goodman believes in constructive criticism which addresses each student's style and goals.
+All classes will allow students to interact with fellow participants and with Linda to further their work, put it into perspective and gain insight for future direction and development.

 Independent lab.
-Qualified artists will be able to continue working independently during additional open lab time.
+Qualified artists will be able to continue working independently during open studio time for a modest additional hourly fee.

-•Etching facilities are available.
-Experienced printmakers may use other non-toxic etching processes with permission of instructor.
+Etching facilities are available.
+Experienced etchers not requiring instruction may use etching processes (on copper or zinc) with permission of instructor, space and time permitting.

 •Daily Schedule Click to go to preliminary schedule below.